 If your dog has food allergies, they’re not alone.
 Many dogs suffer from these allergies, and experience symptoms like skin rashes, itching, ear infections, hot spots, and gastrointestinal issues (no fun for anyone).

 In a true dog food allergy, the culprit is often a food protein that triggers an adverse immune response, which then causes cells in the body to release histamines, or compounds that lead to itching and many other allergic signs.

-What is the best hypoallergenic food for your dog?
-Unfortunately, many larger companies that make hypoallergenic dog food make it in big batches in big plants that involve heavy machinery with a lot of nooks and crannies, which makes it possible for contamination to happen.
-Some hydrolyzed foods may not be as palatable as other options.
+Unfortunately, some companies that make limited ingredient dog food make it in large batches in big plants that involve heavy machinery with a lot of nooks and crannies that invite contamination.

 “His allergies have cleared up, his itchy belly has gone away.
 His stools are smaller and the diarrhea is gone.
 I think he's calmer and happier now that he's not itching, too.”

 “The difference is amazing.
 He does not lick his paws anymore and he can hardly wait for the next meal.
 Not only is he not biting his paws but he LOVES his food!!"

 “The change was immediate.
 He’s 1000% better.
 I think that the right approach is to go to the source of the problem.
 If a dog has allergies, don’t just treat the side effects.
 Treating it as a systemic whole is better in the long run.
 And you end up saving money as far as vet bills and the impact and wear and tear on your dog.”

 If your pet is suffering from food allergies, make sure to speak with your vet.